 - Fuel burning operations;

 - Emergency generators; and

 - Sources exempt under S.C.
 Regulation 61-62.1, Section II(B).

-- Only the following fuels may be used: natural gas, propane, or virgin fuel oil (sulfur content equal to or less than 2.1% by weight).
+- Fuel combustion sources at the facility must be fired on natural gas, propane, or virgin fuel oil (sulfur content equal to or less than 2.1% by weight).

-- Volatile Organic Chemicals (VOC) and SO 2 emissions are limited to less than 100 tons per year each.
+- Each criteria pollutant is limited to less than 100 tons per year (TPY);

 - Single hazardous air pollutant (HAP) is limited to less than 10 TPY; and